Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 ### Category 4:

+YoY change in Count PMPM by service line, showing how service/claim counts per member-month are changing as well as underlying percent distributions of this metric.

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.